 Maybe you didn’t get enough sleep, haven’t had enough to eat, overexerted yourself, and so on.
 All possible roads ultimately converge to the matter of energy (or rather, lack thereof).
 We’re all familiar with how the problem starts, but do you know how to solve it?

-Einstein, brilliant physicist as he was, minimized his daily decision fatigue by eliminating the meanderings of outfit contemplation from his morning tasks.
+Even Einstein, brilliant physicist as he was, struggled with this problem of energy deficit.
+He managed this by minimizing his daily decision fatigue after eliminating the meanderings of outfit contemplation from his morning tasks.

 With one less thing to do and energy saved, Einstein would then have slipped into one of his multiple grey suits, unencumbered by color theory, and carried on with his musings of general relativity.